Reduce work truck costs

 What does cost of ownership include?

 There are several factors that affect total cost of ownership in a work truck fleet, and many of them are moving targets that can fluctuate with market trends.
 Overlooking any of these factors can result in your operation spending much more in the long run.
 A complete picture of total cost of ownership should include:

 - Regular maintenance and service costs

 There are several things to consider when deciding on a work truck specification.
 Chassis size and weight are important to understand.
 Smaller trucks and/or trucks with aluminum bodies will be more fuel-efficient.
 Also, trucks with lower gross vehicle weights (GVWs) may not require the operator to have a CDL.
 A truck’s power equipment can also have a significant impact on total cost of ownership.

 A PTO system may come with a lower upfront purchase price compared to an auxiliary power unit, but that initial savings is usually eliminated by the expenses associated with the additional chassis engine hours and run time needed to operate the PTO system.
 Maintenance and repair costs can differ vastly over a truck’s lifetime with these different setups.
 Also, fuel system type is a factor.
 There are significant differences in the price tags between gas and diesel trucks at purchase.
 Review the long-term reliability data as well as projected fuel and maintenance costs.

 Regular maintenance and service costs

-Ongoing maintenance and service expenses for a truck are a large part of the total cost of ownership over the life of a vehicle.
+A large part of total cost of ownership is the ongoing maintenance and service expenses over a vehicle's life.
 Are you working closely with your service department to understand these costs per asset?
 Truck setup can have a significant financial impact on maintenance and repair costs over the life of the asset.

 For instance, typical ongoing maintenance needs for a work truck include oil and lube changes, diesel particulate filter (DPF) regeneration and/or replacement, and engine maintenance and repairs.